JenniferBarstow/rides-api/README.md

 ### Description

+This Rails API is built to mimic a scheduled ride service and not an on-demand ride service.
+In this app for drivers, I show them a list of upcoming rides so they can eventually pick the ones they want.
+The goal with this endpoint is to show the best rides for each driver, so to that end I have an internal scoring system.
 This endpoint returns a list of rides that are available for a driver to accept.
 They are sorted by score, in descending order.
+Google Direction Service API is utilized for this app in order to get the directions and distances from the origin location of the driver to the starting and ending locations of the available rides

 ### Versions
 - Ruby 3.
 0. 2